bricas/geo-ipfree/README.md

 # NOTES

 The file ipscountry.dat is a dedicated format for Geo::IPfree.
-To convert it see the tool "ipct2txt.pl" in the `misc` directoy.
+To convert it see the tool "ipct2txt.pl" in the `misc` directory.

 The module looks for `ipscountry.dat` in the following locations: